Virus-hit Dutch election enters final day; Rutte favored - WTMJ

 Associated Press

-THE HAGUE, Netherlands (AP) — Dutch voters practicing social distancing cast their ballots Wednesday at thousands of polling stations across the Netherlands on the final day of a general election overshadowed by the coronavirus pandemic.
+THE HAGUE, Netherlands (AP) — Dutch voters cast their ballots Wednesday, practicing strict social distancing, at thousands of polling stations across the Netherlands on the final day of a general election overshadowed by the coronavirus pandemic.

-School gyms, churches, museums and concert halls were pressed into service as voting locations by authorities looking for venues where people could vote safely amid rising infection rates.
+School gyms, churches, museums, concert halls and at least one windmill were pressed into service as voting centers by authorities looking for venues where people could vote safely amid rising infection rates.
 In Amsterdam, cyclists and drivers voted in a drive-thru facility at a conference center.

 Caretaker Prime Minister Mark Rutte’s conservative People’s Party for Freedom and Democracy has been leading polls by a wide margin for about a year, but the lead has been shrinking in recent weeks.